mat-docs/RTA.Site/docs/services/rta-sessionsvc/grpc.md

 ## Definition

-Save this definition to file, and use [GRPC tools](https://grpc.io/) to create a client in your preferred language.
+Save this definition to file, and use [gRPC tools](https://grpc.io/) to create a client in your preferred language.

 ``` protobuf
 --8<--